 Mr. Bhutani.
-In evaluating annual incentive compensation for Mr. Bhutani, the Compensation Committee and Mr. Jacobs considered his leadership and level of performance as the CEO of LAM, as well as the overall success of the Asset Management business in 2013, including the achievements described under "2013 Business Performance Highlights" above.
-Our Asset Management business's operating revenue in 2013 was a record \$1,024 million, up 16% from 2012.
-Year-end assets under management reached a record \$187 billion, up 12% from the record previously set at December 31, 2012, and the business achieved substantial gross inflows during 2013.
-The Compensation Committee approved the following incentive compensation for Mr. Bhutani for his performance in 2013: Mr. Bhutani received a cash bonus of \$3.24 million, a deferred cash award valued at \$997,500, a PRSU award valued at \$3.325 million (based on the achievement of performance goals at the target level) and an LFI award valued at \$1.663 million.
-Together, the deferred cash, PRSUs and LFIs awarded to Mr. Bhutani constituted approximately 60% of his total compensation for 2013.
-The total performance-based compensation awarded to Mr. Bhutani constituted approximately 93% of his total compensation for 2013.
+In evaluating annual incentive compensation for Mr. Bhutani, the Compensation Committee and Mr. Jacobs considered his leadership and level of performance as the CEO of LAM, his commitment to the development and performance of LAM, and the overall success of our Asset Management business in 2014, including the achievements described under "2014 Business Performance Highlights" above.
+Our Asset Management business's operating revenue in 2014 was a record \$1,120 million, up 9% from 2013.
+2014 year-end assets under management reached \$197 billion, up 5% from December 31, 2013, and the business achieved substantial gross inflows during 2014.
+The Compensation Committee approved the following incentive compensation for Mr. Bhutani for his performance in 2014: Mr. Bhutani received a cash bonus of \$4.65 million, a PRSU award valued at \$3.60 million (based on the achievement of performance goals at the target level) and an LFI award valued at \$1.80 million.
+Together, the PRSUs and LFIs awarded to Mr. Bhutani constituted approximately 50% of his total compensation for 2014.
+The total performance-based compensation awarded to Mr. Bhutani constituted approximately 93% of his total compensation for 2014.